 Tarte Shape Tape Contour Concealer is loved by many and as a result, other brands are trying to steal some of the spotlight with their own version of this cult-favorite beauty product.
 As an experiment, I tried four drugstore concealers to see if they could be drugstore alternatives for the iconic Shape Tape and was actually impressed with a few.
 But first, let’s talk about why Shape Tape is so popular.

 First, the packaging.
 The tube is huge at .33 ounces and the extra-large doe concealer applicator holds quite a bit of concealer to make depositing it under your eyes a breeze.

 Tarte Shape Tape is full coverage and creamy yet dries to a matte finish.
 It not only acts as a concealer but also can contour and highlight.
 It won’t flake or crease and provides illumination to the skin creating a lifted appearance.

-Tarte Shape Tape is formulated with shea butter to support skin elasticity, mango seed butter for moisture and protection from free radical damages and licorice root extract for brightening dark circles and color correction.
+Tarte Shape Tape is formulated with shea butter to support skin elasticity, mango seed butter for moisture and protection from free radical damage and licorice root extract for brightening dark circles and color correction.
 With these ingredients alone, the formula would be rich, but it also contains sunflower seed oil and olive fruit oil and a host of skin-conditioning plant extracts.